 Best time to visit Chitrakoot falls.

 It’s best to visit just after the monsoon, in October.
 That means you can also combine with Bastar Dussehra (see the related section below).
 But the monsoon is also a good period as you will see the big flow of the muddy fall.

 In 2012, I combined my visit to Chitrakot waterfall with the beautiful Lohandiguda Tribal market.
 I could easily find a shared tuk-tuk to visit the market, then another one for the falls.
 I did the same for the return as I was invited for the dinner by a family living in Jagdalpur but working in the market.
 I could have a bath alone at the top of the falls and could see several religious sanctuaries, especially a Tribal one with beautiful idols.

 In 2015, I arrived directly by car from Barnawapara reserve in the north of Chhattisgarh and I have stopped here for one night.
 I could enjoy the beauty of a luxury tent.
 As I told you above, it’s now destroyed.

 A few weeks later, I was back for the sunset with some of my local friends.
 We couldn’t access the Tribal sanctuary as it’s now too dangerous.
 Recently, when one of my local contacts saw my pics, he realised that the idols he had seen in a private collection came from here.
 Apparently, the idols have been stolen and some people know where they are!

-In 2018, I was back in Chitrakote for the local festival and I could see the Tribal camp of Unexplored Bastar, shoot the pic of this beautiful Tribal woman below and interact with the officials and organisers.
+In 2018, I was back in Chitrakote for the local festival, shoot the pic of this beautiful Tribal woman below and interact with the officials and organisers.
 Otherwise, this fair is not so interesting.

 As I told you above, my first visit to the National Park of Bastar, Kanger Valley, and Tirathgarh waterfall was in 2015.
 Bastar forest in this area is now more secure than it was before.